iamshishirgaire/IOE-Syllabus-Data/faculties/civil/8sem/e2/design_of_bridges.md

-# Syllabus

-## DESIGN OF BRIDGES
-### CE 76502

-**Course Objectives:**

-* Introduce bridge structures & their types and make capable to select appropriate bridge type
-* Make capable to analyze and design simple reinforced concrete and steel bridge deck, bridge bearing and substructure of bridge
-* Familiarize with the method of construction and maintenance of bridges

-### Course Content

 * **Introduction to Bridge Structures and Fundamentals of Bridge Design (6 hours)**
     * Bridge and its components
     * Types of bridges and their characteristics